 Are you buying your first home?
 Learn about the additional expenses that come with owning a home, such as lawn services, routine maintenance, and wastewater fees.
-Find out if you qualify for a home buyer rebate to help with the extra expenses.

 There are many wonderful things about owning your own home.
 You can paint your walls any color you choose.
 You can plant your favorite trees, bushes, and perennials in your very own yard.
 You can tackle home remodeling projects that up to now you have only watched other people complete.
 When you own your own home, you can learn to be self-sufficient and fix your own drippy faucets and horrible sounding garbage disposals.

 Those are all wonderful things.
 You’ll feel like such a grownup when you go to the hardware store for the first time to buy the shiny, new tools you need to complete your projects.

 But then, you find yourself needing to go back to the hardware store because you forgot to buy paint trays.
 Oh, and you also need to get bug spray because little, bitty ants keep finding their way into your kitchen.
 And then you need to get an odd-shaped light bulb for the fixture over your bathroom mirror.

 Thinking about buying a home?

 Choose a Clever Partner Agent and learn the homeownership ropes.